pablomarti/Ruby-Rete/README.md

 Ruby-Rete
 =========

-Implementation of Rete algorithm on Ruby
+Implementation of Rete algorithm on Ruby by Pablo Martí guided by Mauricio Alfaro

+Questions: pablo.marti89@gmail.com